hxlnt/tweetcollector/README.md

 `python tweetcollector.py "filename.txt"`

-An HTML file with the same filename will be generated.
-It will contain a grid of embedded tweets ideal for screenshotting or admiring in your free time.
+Equally-sized screenshots and an HTML file will be generated.

 ## TODO

-⬜ Use a Masonry-style layout
+⬜ Allow easy user customization of layout (ex: Masonry-style layout)